Cleveland-Cliffs Inc. [CLF] – What next after Recent Momentum?

 Cleveland-Cliffs Inc. [NYSE:CLF]: Analyst Rating and Earnings

-Pro stock traders frequently make sure to pay attention what expert market analysts are saying about a potential stock buy.
-Regarding Cleveland-Cliffs Inc. [CLF] right now, the most recent ratings from Wall St. analysts that we can see right now is regarding the quarter that’s slated to end in 12/30/2019.
+Pro stock market traders often keep their attention pointed at what top market analysts have to say regarding a potential equity investment.
+For Cleveland-Cliffs Inc. [CLF] currently, the latest-available mean analyst rating is for the fiscal quarter that will end in 12/30/2019.
 On average, stock market experts give CLF an Overweight rating.
-The average 12-month price forecast for this stock is $3.61, with the high estimate being $10.25, the low estimate being $3.50 and the median estimate amounting to $6.00.
-This is compared to its latest closing price of $4.27.
+The average 12-month price forecast for this stock is $3.75, with the high estimate being $10.25, the low estimate being $3.50 and the median estimate amounting to $5.25.
+This is compared to its latest closing price of $3.53.

 Wall Street analysts provide their ratings on a scale of 1 to 5, and the current average score for Cleveland-Cliffs Inc. [CLF] is sitting at 3.40.
 This is compared to 1 month ago, when its average rating was 3.67.